tpunt/PHP7-Reference/README.md

 Unarguably the greatest part about PHP 7 is the incredible performance boosts it provides to applications.
 This is a result of refactoring the Zend Engine to use more compact data structures and less heap allocations/deallocations.

-The performance gains on real world applications will vary, but most applications seem to recieve a ~100% performance boost, with lower memory consumption too!
+The performance gains on real world applications will vary, but most applications seem to recieve a ~100% performance boost - with lower memory consumption too!

 The refactored codebase provides further opportunities for future optimisations as well (such as JIT compilation).
 So it looks like future PHP versions will continue to see performance enhancements as well.